 This guide is a starting point for finding primary source documents in the Humanities.
 It is arranged by geographic region.

-This guide focuses on primary sources in the Humanities.
 Primary sources in the Social Sciences and Sciences are defined differently.
 For more information on this topic, see the Types of Information Sources guide developed by James Cook University.

 A primary source is a document or other sort of evidence written or created during the time under study, or by one of the persons or organizations directly involved in the event.
 Primary sources offer an inside view of a particular event.

 - Original Documents (excerpts or translations are acceptable): diaries, speeches, letters, minutes, interviews, news film footage, autobiographies, official records.